MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 If your type is referenced by your XAML UI, then it needs to be a runtime class, even though it's in the same project as the XAML.
 Although they are typically activated across executable boundaries, a runtime class can instead be used within the compilation unit that implements it.

 In this scenario, you're both authoring *and* consuming the APIs.
-The procedure for implementing your runtime class is essentially the same as that for a Windows Runtime Component.
-So, see the previous section&mdash;[If you're authoring a runtime class in a Windows Runtime Component](#if-youre-authoring-a-runtime-class-in-a-windows-runtime-component).
+The procedure for implementing your runtime class is essentially the same as that for a Windows Runtime component.
+So, see the previous section&mdash;[If you're authoring a runtime class in a Windows Runtime component](#if-youre-authoring-a-runtime-class-in-a-windows-runtime-component).
 The only detail that differs is that, from the IDL, the C++/WinRT toolchain generates not only an implementation type but also a projected type.
 It's important to appreciate that saying only "**MyRuntimeClass**" in this scenario may be ambiguous; there are several entities with that name, of different kinds.

 - **MyRuntimeClass** is the name of a runtime class.
 But this is really an abstraction: declared in IDL, and implemented in some programming language.
 - **MyRuntimeClass** is the name of the C++ struct **winrt::MyProject::implementation::MyRuntimeClass**, which is the C++/WinRT implementation of the runtime class.
 As we've seen, if there are separate implementing and consuming projects, then this struct exists only in the implementing project.
 This is *the implementation type*, or *the implementation*.
 This type is generated (by the `cppwinrt.exe` tool) in the files `\MyProject\MyProject\Generated Files\sources\MyRuntimeClass.h` and `MyRuntimeClass.cpp`.